Analyzing Crown Proptech Acquisitions (NYSE:CPTK) and Resideo Technologies (NYSE:REZI)

 |2.00

-Resideo Technologies presently has a consensus price target of $30.00, suggesting a potential upside of 22.70%.
-Crown Proptech Acquisitions has a consensus price target of $13.00, suggesting a potential upside of 31.85%.
-Given Crown Proptech Acquisitions’ stronger consensus rating and higher probable upside, analysts plainly believe Crown Proptech Acquisitions is more favorable than Resideo Technologies.
+Crown Proptech Acquisitions presently has a consensus price target of $13.00, suggesting a potential upside of 31.71%.
+Resideo Technologies has a consensus price target of $30.00, suggesting a potential upside of 31.87%.
+Given Resideo Technologies’ higher probable upside, analysts plainly believe Resideo Technologies is more favorable than Crown Proptech Acquisitions.

-This table compares Resideo Technologies and Crown Proptech Acquisitions’ net margins, return on equity and return on assets.

 Summary